-If the need exists to travel alone at night, the Campus Escort Program provides a safe, reliable way to travel throughout the campus locations.
+If the need exists to travel alone at night, the campus locations escort program provides a safe, reliable way to travel throughout the campus locations.
 The program consists of a walking escort by a member of the Public Safety Department.
-For this service, call the Department of Public Safety at 410 462-7700 to request an escort.
+For this service, individuals may call the Department of Public Safety at 410-462-7700 to request an escort.